Acetaminophen CAS 103-90-2

 For suspensions, shake the medication well before each dose.
 Some liquids do not need to be shaken before use.
 Follow all directions on the product package.
 Measure the liquid medication with the provided dose-measuring spoon/dropper/syringe to make sure you have the correct dose.
 Do not use a household spoon.

-For rapidly-dissolving tablets, chew or allow to dissolve on the tongue, then swallow with or without water.
+For rapidly-dissolving tablets, chew or allow them to dissolve on the tongue, then swallow with or without water.
 For chewable tablets, chew thoroughly before swallowing.

 Do not crush or chew extended-release tablets.
 Doing so can release all of the drugs at once, increasing the risk of side effects.
 Also, do not split the tablets unless they have a score line and your doctor or pharmacist tells you to do so.
 Swallow the whole or split tablet without crushing or chewing.